 And, my favorite pic of Kierra:

 Perhaps it was a mistake to think that any movie is relaxing after an exhausting day at work.
 Boondock Saints would definitely be on my "movies not to watch for relaxation" list (if there was one).
 In fact, I can say without qualms that it was one of the worst movies I have seen in a long time.
 It wasn't so much from the sheer grittiness and the extreme profanity (although one can take only so much before it just begins to become annoying and even seem unrealistic), nor can I say the movie wasn't well made.
 Actually, it was the references to religion particularly, within the context of the story, that, although some would perhaps find this an added bonus, was what made me nauseous (figuratively speaking).
-Indeed, other than that opinion that would take killing "evil men" in the name of Christ as praisworthy, or other than another (perhaps more common) who find something definitely wrong with that picture, but cannot find the reason why doing such would be bad, I find the "religious" life of Connor and Murphy McManus to be nearly the exact inversion of the life of Christ.
+Indeed, other than that opinion that would take killing "evil men" in the name of Christ as praisworthy, or other than another (perhaps more common) who find something definitely wrong with that picture, but cannot find the reason why doing such would be bad, I find the "religious" life of Connor and Murphy McManus to be nearly the exact inversion of the life of Christ."You people have been chosen to reveal our existence to the world, you will witness what happens here today and you will tell of it later."

-Here, the inversion is most apparent: whereas the "saints" went around Boston killing the lowlifes and the most evil among them, for, as they say "it is your corrupt we claim, it is your evil that will be struck by us," Christ's mission was the exact opposite.
+claim, it is your evil that will be struck by us," Christ's mission was the exact opposite.
 His work was the work of healing, of the restoration and redemption of the corrupt, of forgiveness and mercy of evil!
 And whereas the "saints" proclaimed loudly their work to the world and commanded that people "tell of it later," Christ, by contrast, commanded those whom he had healed not to tell anyone of what happened nor who did it.
 The latter point, I think, is the most profound, for it speaks not only of the mercy of Christ, but also his humility.
 The "saints" by contrast boasted about their deeds and had them proclaimed.
 They pray (if it can be called that), but never point to Christ for recognition.
 This is none other than the proud Pharisee.
 In short, the "saint's" religiosity is a joke.
 It holds little weight as religious at all, for it is entirely egoistic and essentially demonic.

 God our Father, creator of all,